 Super Solinette, which also had the Solinar lens and Compur shutter (sold in the USA with an Ansco badge and called the Super Regent).

-Viewfinder: No bright line or parallax markings.
+Viewfinder: Newton-type with no frame lines or parallax markings.
 Image about 2/3rds of natural size.

 Lens: 50 mm f/3.5 Agfa Solinar.
 Four-element lens.